 Why is it that when we all started our careers we never had enough money, yet now that we are grown up earning much more, we still “don’t have enough money”?
 It’s not our fault that we always want more “stuff”, Western children were raised on television and junk mail all asking us to consume.
 It’s just that it really locks us into a working life.

-The leap of faith also took some financial planning but for the most part, it’s been made easy by committing to less recurring costs!
+The leap of faith also took some financial planning (and was assisted by building a freedom fund portfolio) but for the most part, it’s been made easy by committing to less recurring costs!

 Recurring costs erode your finances and therefore your options